roscalabrin/bomberman/README.md

 It uses Mocha and Chai for testing.

 ##The Game
-Single player game with AI, and 3 difficulty levels.
-The goal of the game is to kill your opponent with a bomb.
-Both player and AI have unlimited number of bombs.
-The player has 3 minutes to defeat the AI.
+2-player game with 2 levels of difficulty.
+Both players have an unlimited number of bombs and 100 seconds to defeat the opponent.

 To install the dependencies:

 ```